rsksmart/rif-relay/Readme.md

 1. [RIF Relay Contracts](https://github.com/rsksmart/rif-relay-contracts) contains all the contracts used by the Rif Relay System.
 2. [RIF Relay Client](https://github.com/rsksmart/rif-relay-client) contains a library to interact with the relay server.
-3. [Rif Relay Server](https://github.com/rsksmart/rif-relay-server) has all the relay server code.
+3. [RIF Relay Server](https://github.com/rsksmart/rif-relay-server) has all the relay server code.
 You can run the server directly from there.

 Each module has instructions for development and usage.